cdeitrick/Lolipop/README.md

 # Genotype Plots
 The `.genotypeplot.png` file gives an easy-to-visualize plot of all trajectory and genotype frequencies over time.
+Trajectories are colored based on their parent genotype.
 ![genotypeplot](./example/example.genotypeplot.png)

 # Mermaid Diagram